hambycookie/cv-application/README.md

-# CV Application
+# Resume Builder

-This application is a resume/CV builder made with ReactJS!
+This application is a resume builder made with ReactJS!